Vasile-Go/-ri/03-My-portfolio-V1/README.md

-# The first version of the portfolio
+# The first version of My Portfolio

 ## I built a webpage titled "My Portfolio" following this structure: